BTCapsule/soverynode/README.md

 Enter your PUBLIC IP address.

 WARNING
 The send function does work, but fees are very high right now.
-You cannot choose a fee yet, but I have it set to subtractfeefromamount for testing.
-Whatever you send will automatically take the fee from the sent amount, but the receiver will receive less.
+You cannot choose a fee yet, but I have it set to economical.
+Fee options coming soon.

 Make sure your .conf file has: